ImValerio/amazon-redirect/README.md

-Given a link to an amazon product, it returns the amazon url of the user's country of origin
+Given a link to an amazon product, it returns the amazon url of the user's country.

 ## Getting Started